The Symplectic Schur Process: The down-up Schur functions

 \section{The down-up Schur functions}

 In this section, we propose and develop the properties of a ``symplectic analogue" of the skew Schur functions $s_{\la/\mu}$ that we call the \emph{down-up Schur functions} $T_{\la,\mu}\in\Lambda$.
 They depend on two partitions $\la,\mu$, and unlike the skew Schur functions, one of the partitions does not need to contain the other.
-Certain related Laurent polynomials were defined recently in \cite{JLW-2024} (there denoted as $S^*_{\la/\mu}$) by the formalism of vertex operators.
+In the special case of symmetric functions in finitely many variables, these functions were defined recently in \cite{JLW-2024} (there, denoted as $S^*_{\la/\mu}$) by the formalism of vertex operators.